ctamv04/talio/README.md

 Manage your daily, academic, or professional tasks efficiently by using TaskCards, which are highly customizable and provide support for Subtasks and Tags that allow for better management of your tasks.
 Organize your TaskCards in highly customizable TaskLists and Boards to maximize your working speed and efficiency.

-Alternatively, you mayy use any of the Clients in temporary Admin mode.
+Alternatively, you may use any of the Clients in temporary Admin mode.
 This way, you can view and manage all Boards currently saved on a Server.

 ## Group members